![]() |

 5. Unikat U4 - Museum Quality Signature Pieces - Rare - "The Best there is"

-Note: "Our American Heritage" sells only Certified 1st Quality pieces from the "CA" Authorized USA Factory Distributor - The Zanger Company - NO Seconds imported from Europe by individuals
+Note: "Our American Heritage" sells only Certified 1st Quality pieces - NO Seconds imported from Europe by individuals

 If it doesn't have the "CA" factory 1st quality sticker it's a second, commonly sold at the factory stores.
 We Sell the Standard, Enhanced and Signature Levels 3 & 4 pottery but concentrate on Signature Pieces